nguyenndt278/Excel_KickStarterProjects/README.md

 # Excel_KickStarterProjects
-Pivot Tables and Charts to uncover hidden trends of Kickstarter Projects for the last 10 years
+Pivot Tables and Charts to uncover hidden trends of Kickstarter Projects for the last 10 years.

-1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+1. Given the provided data, three conclusions we can draw about Kickstarter campaigns:

 •	Theater is the most popular category while Journalism is the least popular one for Kickstarter campaigns across all countries.